trend-community/DeepParser/src/Readme.txt

 5, Running the ProcessSentence program
 The ProcessSentence program apply all rule files, after MultiLevelSegment.
-The rules keep changing, you can modify the list in "ProcessSentence.py".
+The rules keep changing, you can modify the list in LoadCommon() of "ProcessSentence.py".
 Replace "MultiLevelSegment" with "ProcessSentence" for the commands in Section 4, you now have all commands you need to process test sentences.